towercity/cat-clicker/README.md

 # Cat Clicker - List Style

-A simple game in which you click one of two provided pictures of beautiful cats and watch as your score counts soar!
+A simple game in which you click one of five provided pictures of beautiful cats and watch as your score counts soar!
+Click the name of your favorite cat along the left of the screen and give it all the clicks your heart desires.
+Each cat's score is held separately.
 Used as an exercise in changing a project's goal and implementation as times goes on.

 ## Past versions